nickbabcock/bottle-ssl/README.md

 - [PyOpenSSL][pyopenssl]: CherryPy can't operate SSL without this!
 - [OpenSSL][openssl]: Program used to generate the self signed certificate.

+Before you `pip install` the python depenencies you will need to install Openssl and libffi-dev (most likely with the command `sudo apt-get install openssl libffi-dev`)

 ## OpenSSL and Self Signed Certificates

 First the SSL certificate and private key are generated using OpenSSL.
 It is